AI-and-Inclusion/ai-and-inclusion.github.io/home.md

 The schedule includes:

-⋅⋅\* Keynote speaker (30 mins)
+- Keynote speaker (30 mins)

-⋅⋅\* Paper Section (60 mins – 90 mins): accepted 4 - 6 papers and 15 mins for each paper
+- Paper Section (60 mins – 90 mins): accepted 4 - 6 papers and 15 mins for each paper

-⋅⋅\* Short break (15 mins)
+- Short break (15 mins)

-⋅⋅\* Panel Discussion (45 mins)
+- Panel Discussion (45 mins)

-⋅⋅\* The panel session
+- The panel session

-The panel session will include invited experts in the field of digital accessibility and AI technologies.
-Each member of digital accessibility experts will pose accessibility gaps or barriers faced by those people with disabilities during or after pandemic and each member of AI experts will discuss the possible solutions or strategies that can overcome these gaps with leveraging the power of AI technologies.
+_The panel session will include invited experts in the field of digital accessibility and AI technologies.
+Each member of digital accessibility experts will pose accessibility gaps or barriers faced by those people with disabilities during or after pandemic and each member of AI experts will discuss the possible solutions or strategies that can overcome these gaps with leveraging the power of AI technologies._

 ## Speakers {#speakers}

-### Keynote Speaker
+#### Keynote Speaker

 TBC

-### Panel
+#### Panel

-{% include feature_row %}
+TBC

 ## Organization {#organization}

-### Organizing Committee
+#### Organizing Committee

 - Professor Mike Wald, Univeristy of Southampton, mw[AT]ecs.soton.ac.uk
 - Dr Chaohai Ding, Univeristy of Southampton, c.ding[AT]ecs.soton.ac.uk
 - E.A.
 Draffan, Univeristy of Southamptonm, ead[AT]ecs.soton.ac.uk

-### Program Committee
+#### Program Committee

 TBC